Treatment for headaches

-- Drinking plenty of fluids like water or juice is a sinus headache treatment that helps to thin the mucus.
+- Drinking plenty of fluids, like water or juice, is a sinus headache treatment that helps to thin the mucus.
 However, avoid caffeinated or alcoholic drinks, which can lead to dehydration.

-In addition to pain, which can be extraordinarily severe, and one of the most painful conditions a human can endure, cluster headaches are characterized by symptoms that seem to come from the autonomic nervous system.
+In addition to pain, which can be extraordinarily severe and is one of the most painful conditions a human can endure, cluster headaches are characterized by symptoms that seem to come from the autonomic nervous system.
 These include ptosis (a drooping eyelid on the same side), tearing, runny nose, redness of the eye, and even facial redness, swelling, and/or sweating.
 These symptoms all occur only on the same side as the headache.
 Some patients describe specific triggers that set off attacks, such as ingestion of alcohol or exposure to heat.